Frequently Asked Questions:

 Beryllium sensitization is the activation of the body's immune response to beryllium.
 Beryllium sensitization can result from inhalation or skin exposure to beryllium dust, fume, mist or solutions.
 While no clinical symptoms are associated with sensitization, a sensitized worker is at risk of developing CBD when inhalation exposure to beryllium has occurred.
 Beryllium sensitization (BeS) is determined by a test result(s) indicating a person has been identified as having an immunological sensitivity to beryllium.

-The new rule lowers the Permissible Exposure Limits (PELs) and requires that employers use engineering controls - such as ventilation - to reduce workers' exposure to beryllium.
-Once the full effects of the rule are realized, OSHA expects it to prevent 94 deaths from beryllium-related diseases and prevent 46 new cases of CBD each year.
+The new rule lowers the Permissible Exposure Limits (PELs) and requires that employers use feasible engineering controls - such as ventilation along with work practice controls - to reduce workers' inhalation exposure to beryllium.
+Research indicates that inhalation exposure to airborne beryllium particulate is necessary for CBD to develop in workers.
+Once the full effects of the rule are realized, OSHA expects it to prevent 90 deaths from beryllium-related diseases and prevent 46 new cases of CBD each year.